Planner

 - Defense-in-depth present but bypassed

-blocked OS commands but did not stop PHP code execution or environment access.
+disable_functionsandopen_basedirblocked OS commands but did not stop PHP code execution or environment access.

 Exploitation Walkthrough